 The ship Restauration set sail for America from Stavanger, Norway, on July 4, 1825, with 52 Norwegians aboard.
-To commemorate this bicentennial anniversary, Vesterheim presents a special exhibition focusing on Norwegian emigration, by featuring important objects, photographs, themes, and stories from 200 years of Norwegians in America.
+To commemorate this bicentennial anniversary, Vesterheim presents a special exhibition focusing on Norwegian immigration, by featuring important objects, photographs, themes, and stories from 200 years of Norwegians in America.

 Even small objects can tell larger stories.
 A simple, pressed glass goblet, for example, was used as a communion chalice in a Methodist church.
 Nels Johnson (Kaasa) converted to Methodism in Racine County, Wisconsin, in 1846, becoming one of the first if not the first Norwegian-born Methodists in the world.
 Fellow convert O. P. Peterson left the U.S. in 1853 to establish the first Methodist congregation in Norway.
 Freedom from a state church in Norway, having the choice to be any religion or no religion at all, was one of the factors that pulled some immigrants to the United States.